All Products

 • There are two or more dimension fields.

-3. How to create a calendar in a cross table?
+3. How do I create a calendar in a cross table?

-You can set conditional formatting with hidden text effects for the Week Number field, and apply conditional formatting to the Date field to display different values in different colors for similar visual effects.
+You can create a calendar-like visual effect by setting a conditional format with a hidden text effect for the Week number field and applying another conditional format to the Date field to display different values in different colors.